caltechlibrary/eprints2archives/README.md

 Introduction
 ------------

-One approach to improving preservation and distribution of EPrints server contents is to archive the web pages in sites such as the [Internet Archive](https://archive.org/web/).  _Eprints2archives_ is a self-contained program to do exactly that.
+`eprints2archives`_ is a self-contained program to archive the web pages of an EPrints server in public web archiving sites such as the [Internet Archive](https://archive.org/web/).
 It contacts a given EPrints server, obtains the list of documents it serves (optionally filtered based on such things as modification date), and sends document URLs to archiving sites.
+Use-cases include preserving an EPrints server's content ahead of migration to another system, and preservation of EPrints server contents in independent third-party archives.

-It is written in Python 3 and works over a network using an EPrints server's REST API.
+The program is written in Python 3 and works over a network using an EPrints server's REST API.  `eprints2archives` can work with EPrints servers that require logins as well as those that don't.
+It uses parallel threads by default, transparently handles rate limits, and robustly deals with network errors.

 Installation